ent3m/WabbaRush/README.md

 *Or*<br>
 Uncheck **Use local wabbajack file** in **Options** to download a mod list from the gallery.
 2. Select a download folder.
-3. Login to Nexus account.
-After logging in, you'll be taken to *SkyUI* page.<br>
+3. Login to Nexus account.<br>
-Wait until the page is fully loaded, then close the Nexus window.
+Wait until you are taken to *SkyUI* page, then close the Nexus window.
 5. Click on **Download** and wait.<br>

+If the app was closed while downloading, it will automatically search for downloaded file and attempt to resume an incomplete download.<br>
-You can fine-tune the program's behaviors in **settings.json**.
-The program needs to be re-launched to read any changes.
+You can fine-tune the app's behaviors in **settings.json**.
+The app needs to be re-launched to read any changes.

 # Installation
 Download the latest [release](https://github.com/ent3m/WabbaRush/releases).<br>